How to Say ‘I Love You’ in All the Love Languages

 What are the love languages, you ask?
 They’re how author Gary Chapman explains the ways different people express and receive love.
 If you don’t know your love language, take the quiz and find out.
 They are: words of affirmation, acts of service, receiving gifts, quality time, and physical touch.
 As you can see, these “languages” don’t all involve words.
 But words are immensely powerful.
 Carefully chosen words make people feel loved and supported, no matter what their love languages are.
 So, let’s get to it.

 Check out five suggestions for how to say “I love you” in all the love languages.
-And even a bonus of what not to say with our big fat mouths in every love language!
+And even a bonus of what not to say in every love language!

 Words of Affirmation